rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 composer dumpautoload -o
 ```

-We should now have the following files and folders in our application:
+We should now have the following files and folders in our app:

 * **./src/controllers/MovieCatalogBase.php:** containing the
 **`\MovieCatalog\Controllers\MovieCatalogBase`** class which is a direct sub-class
 of **`\Slim3MvcTools\Controllers\BaseController`**.
 This class will serve as the
-base controller class in our application which all other controllers will extend.
+base controller class in our app which all other controllers will extend.
-All logic common to all other controllers in our application should be implemented here.
+All logic common to all other controllers in our app should be implemented here.

     * **./src/views/movie-catalog-base/:** is the folder where view files for
     **\MovieCatalog\Controllers\MovieCatalogBase** should be placed.
 A default